Rhino Speech-to-Intent

 Which platforms does Rhino Speech-to-Intent support?

-1. Single Board Computers: Raspberry Pi, NVIDIA Jetson, and BeagleBone
+1. Single Board Computers: Raspberry Pi

 2. Desktop and Servers: Linux, macOS, and Windows